MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/calendars/troubleshoot-freebusy-issues-in-exchange-hybrid.md

 ### Your Exchange 2007 user can't access cloud user's free/busy

 Check the availability address space to make sure that it has the correct settings.
 This might be a misconfiguration of the AvailabilityAddressSpace.
 Check that ProxyURL value on AvailabilityAddressSpace configuration matches the InternalURL of the Exchange 2010/2013 CAS Web Service virtual directory.
-To do this, follow these steps:
+To do so, follow these steps:

 1. On the on-premises server, run the following commands in Exchange Management Shell: